Why It Works

 Add stir-fry sauce and wood ear mushrooms and continue to cook, stirring frequently, until sauce is reduced to a glaze that evenly coats ingredients, about 1 minute.
-Add long chiles and 1 teaspoon (5ml) water around sides of the wok and use a wok spatula or wooden spoon to scrape up any browned bits stuck to wok.
+Add long chiles and 1 teaspoon (5ml) water around sides of wok and use a wok spatula or wooden spoon to scrape up any browned bits stuck to wok.

-Remove from heat and stir in scallions to lightly wilt them.
+For Serving: Remove from heat and stir in scallions to lightly wilt them.
 Serve immediately with cooked jasmine rice, passing prik nam pla at the table.

 Prik nam pla literally translates to "chiles in fish sauce."
 It is a condiment often present at the table, and it's used for seasoning and adding chile heat to various dishes, especially stir-fries, eggs, and rice.
 Prik nam pla is not meant to be a “balanced” sauce—it is intentionally very salty and spicy, with just a hint of fresh acidity from lime juice.
 It is strongly recommended for serving with this dish, but it is optional.